chrisamanse/chrisamanse.github.io/about.md

 ---

-Hi, my name is Chris Amanse, and I am an iOS developer.
-Currently, I am finishing my degree in Computer Engineering in Ateneo de Manila University.
+Hi, my name is Chris Amanse, and I am a software engineer, currently focusing on Swift and iOS development.
+I recently finished my Computer Engineering degree in Ateneo de Manila University last June 2016.
+Studying computer engineering helped me understand

-During my free time, I like to build iOS apps and libraries.
-I also love open source, so I like to read source codes of projects in GitHub, and to contribute to them as well.
-I believe open source really helps out software and technology move forward faster.
-You can look at some of my projects in [GitHub](https://github.com/chrisamanse).
-If you want to collaborate on a project, you can contact me through my [email](mailto:christopheramanse@gmail.com).
-You can also connect with me through [Twitter](https://twitter.com/ChrisAmanse).
+I'm passionate in learning and solving problems.
+I'm interested in automation, and cryptography.
+With my passion for coding, Swift, and cryptography, I've created a crypto library built in pure Swift called [CryptoKit](https://github.com/chrisamanse/CryptoKit), which is open source and available in GitHub.
+I'm an open source advocate, and I believe that open source is a huge contribution to the advancement of software and technology.
+Thus, I often contribute to open source projects, and publish most of my libraries in my [GitHub](https://github.com/chrisamanse).

-You can also find some of my apps in the [App Store](http://appstore.com/joechristopherpaulamanse?at=1001l9X4&ct=personal_website).
+Feel free to contact me through my [email](mailto:christopheramanse@gmail.com), or [Twitter](https://twitter.com/ChrisAmanse).